-- Isolate themselves from household and intimate contacts as much as possible.
+- Isolate from household and intimate contacts as much as possible.

-Household and intimate contacts of these individuals should limit their activities in public for 14 days after incorporating precautions in the home, and monitor for symptoms.
+Household and intimate contacts of these people should limit their activities in public for 14 days after incorporating precautions in the home, and monitor for symptoms.

 - COVID-19 Patient Testing Form (PDF)